-(1) Comparable EBITDA is based on the Fortum's Comparable EBITDA and Uniper's Adjusted EBITDA as defined in Fortum's and Uniper's financial statements.
+1) Comparable EBITDA is based on the Fortum's Comparable EBITDA and Uniper's Adjusted EBITDA as defined in Fortum's and Uniper's financial statements.
 No impacts from the assumed transaction has been included.

-(2) Market positions for Central-Europe/Europe and Nordics are based on total installed capacity: the market position in Russia is based on thermal capacity.
+Market positions for Central-Europe/Europe and Nordics are based on total installed capacity; the market position in Russia is based on thermal capacity.
+Based on 31 Dec.
+2018 capacity.